Flash1105/Insect_Dictionary/README.md

 - View a list of available insects and spiders.
 - Get details about selected spider or insect.
+- Select animals from the available list to learn about their characteristics.

 # Getting Started